anthony-y/anthony-y/README.md

 - ⚡ Fun fact: ...
 -->

 ### Hi!

-I'm looking for more projects to contribute to!
+## I'm looking for more projects to contribute to!
 Hit me up anthonybaynham2001@gmail.com

+I currently freelance as a web developer, but here you will find my hobby projects - mostly low-level stuff.

 Currently I'm working on: